dummylabs/watchman/README.md

   send_notification: false
 ```

-Besides of report, a few sensors will be automatically created or updated:
+Besides of the report, a few sensors will be automatically created or updated:

 - sensor.watchman_missing_entities
 - sensor.watchman_missing services